emir-sabic/hairsalon-frontend/README.md

 **4.6.
 My Account Page:**

-This page allows users to create a profile, save their preferences, and view their appointment history.
-They can also update their contact information and password, as well as add or remove payment methods.
+This page allows users to create a profile.
+They can also update their appointment (book or cancle), contact information and password.

 ## **5. Technical Requirements**